 - Those gathering in a home-like setting with friends and family;

-- Visitors to the area who are looking for bed and breakfast-style accommodations.
+- Visitors to the area who are looking for short-term accommodations in a contemplative environment.

 *Please note that the above prices do not reflect conference group’s meal pricing of meeting spaces.
 If you are planning a meeting or a group retreat, please visit our Conference Services page.
 Participants in Conferences or Workshops do not reserve their meals individually.